vidbina/muxy/README.markdown

 Because ```base.bash``` is always called first it is a very convenient place to define variables that you may need to both load and unload projects :wink:.

+To make things significantly easier one may choose to use the ```muxify``` command.
+Currently the muxify command will only load the files you need to get started.

 ### Base
 The optional ```base.bash``` file for a project can simply contain a few variable definitions and some other helpers to be used trying to setup or